We offer all the financial products you'd expect from the world's biggest building society.

 Junior ISAs offer a tax-free way to start saving for a child’s future.
 They encourage both parents and children to save, and the money is not available to the child until their 18th birthday.

-Our support pages have information on interest rates, terms and conditions and FAQs.
+Our support pages have information on how to manage your account and view interest rates.

 Rates are variable.

 Maximum of one account holder, minimum age 0

 You can only have one Junior ISA or Child Trust Fund account at any one time with Nationwide or another provider.
 If you already have one of these, you'll need to request a transfer pack to open and move your existing Junior ISA or Child Trust Fund account.

 A parent or legal guardian can open the ISA on behalf of the child, or if the child is aged 16 or 17 they can open the Smart Junior ISA themselves